Rhinemann/mage-hack/src/chapters/Attributes.typ

 #block(breakable: false)[
   ==== Manipulation
   Ability to make others cooperate.
-It's how smoothly she speaks, and how much people can read into her intentions.
+It's how smoothly they speak, and how much people can read into their intentions.
 ]

 #block(breakable: false)[